top of page

 But true loyalty knows the cost

-of carrying all peoples’ rights.
+of upholding all the peoples’ rights.

 A divine and open reign,